top of page

 Generally speaking, the age is not as relevant as the weight.
 At the very least, they have to be over 2lbs.

-Since the beginning of 2013, the clinic has helped around 300-330 animals.
+Since 2013, the clinic has provided help to approximately 22,000 animals.

 bottom of page